 And there are indeed quite a few worth writing about, so with that I launch a new recurring topic called [drum roll] “Allison’s Jukebox.”
 Now, I must confess that I was wanting to start this topic with some epic wide-ranging dissertation on all the music I prefer now and grew up with, or at least a series of such.
 But I’m so rip-roaring to get this started that the long essays will wait for another time.

 So, let’s start with a song from Don Henley’s 1989 album The End of the Innocence.
 I have this album in my possession and had the chance to listen to it again a few weeks back.
-With its combination of razor sharp lyrics and beautiful melodies from Henley and his collaborators, nearly every song on the album looks back on what marked the decade of the 1980s — greed; consumerism; military buildup; the wanting of material things; the corruption of many a celebrated idol; and for the baby boomer generation, a yearning for much simpler times that are in the past.
-Alliterations and biting commentary, obvious and otherwise, are prominent in the lyrics; and while no idol is spared the critiques, there is still some room saved for retrospection and optimism.
+With its combination of razor sharp lyrics and beautiful melodies from Henley and his collaborators, nearly every song on the album looks back on what marked the decade of the 1980s: Greed.
+Consumerism.
+Military buildup.
+Desires for material things.
+The corruption of many a celebrated idol.
+And for the baby boomer generation, a yearning for much simpler times that were well back in the past.
+Alliterations and biting commentary, obvious and otherwise, are prominent in the lyrics.
+And while no idol is spared the critiques, there is still some room saved for retrospection and optimism.

 Now, singling out The End of the Innocence‘s title track would be too obvious, although it is a pleasing listen in itself (just try to get Bruce Hornsby’s piano and Wayne Shorter’s soprano sax out of your head).
 Instead, I’ll single out and embed in this post another song from the album, one that literally sends chills down my spine when I hear it — “New York Minute.”
 It’s the 5th track on the album and clearly the darkest in content and composition.
 Have a listen to it first, but brace yourself: This is not a joyous tune.